-Curious visitors can see some amazing groves in British Columbia like at the Cathedral Grove on Vancouver Island or visit the Hanging Garden Tree on Meares Island, where it’s believed one of the world’s oldest western red cedars and Canada’s largest tree has been standing for nearly 2,000 years.
+Curious visitors can see some amazing groves in British Columbia like at the Cathedral Grove on Vancouver Island or visit the Hanging Garden Tree on Meares Island, where one of the world’s oldest western red cedars and Canada’s largest tree has been standing for nearly 2,000 years.

 On a sunny day take a guided boat cruise along Canada’s east coast off Labrador and Newfoundland to watch icy mammoths and frozen towers so high you need to crane your neck.

 The legendary Iceberg Alley is the spot to be at in spring.

 The average iceberg weighs 200,000 tons and is the size of about a 15-storey building.
 Over 90 per cent of an iceberg is underwater.

 The double cool Canadian fact is that these glacial giants are over 10,000 years old.

 4- Narcisse in Manitoba has the most snakes in the world

 Venture to the deepest pockets of Manitoba’s Interlake country in spring to witness the largest aggregation of snakes anywhere in the world.